Beside vs. Besides: What’s the Difference?

 Besides (Adverb) = “moreover / furthermore”

-As an adverb, besides often appears at the beginning of a sentence.
-It usually has a comma after it: Besides,
+When used as an adverb, besides often appears at the beginning of a sentence and is followed by a comma.

 Examples: